sagemath/trac_to_gh/Issue 5388.md

 # Issue 5388: Remove hg_doc* in Sage 3.4 since it no longer works once the doc repo is gone

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5388

 Original creator: mabshoff